ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ### History

 The FIRST organization was founded in 1989 by Dean Kamen, of DEKA Robotics and Prof. Woodie Flowers of MIT.
-Woodie had envisioned and designed a competitive student robotics course for his MIT 2.270 course, but wanted to make it appeal to not only *his* students.
-With the help of Dean Kamen, the inaugural game of "Maize Craze" was held in 1992, giving birth to US FIRST, later expanding.
+Woodie had envisioned and designed a competitive student robotics course for his MIT 2.70 course (later evolving into 2.007), but wanted to make it appeal to not only *his* students.
+With the help of Dean Kamen, the inaugural game of "Maize Craze" was held in 1992, giving birth to US FIRST, later expanding into the FIRST family.

-In 2006 the pilot program of the FIRST Tech Challenge, in cooperation with Innovation First Intl. (commonly known as VEX Robotics), was created.
+In 2005 the pilot program of the FIRST Tech Challenge, in cooperation with Innovation First Intl. (commonly known as VEX Robotics), was created.
 The program used the standard VEX kits and offered a lower cost alternative to getting involved in the FIRST ecosystem.

 Over more time, two more programs for younger students were created, being the FIRST Lego League and the FIRST Lego League Jr.  Together, they form a robotics family of programs capable of following a student from K-12.